"You look familiar"

 - Neve McIntosh played Silurian sisters Alaya and Restac in series 5.
 A year later she played Victorian Silurian Madame Vastra, this time an ally of the Doctor.

 - Bernard Horsfall played Lemuel Gulliver in The Mind Robber, a Time Lord that oversaw the Doctor's trial in The War Games, Chancellor Goth in The Deadly Assassin and Taron in Planet of the Daleks.
+(Unless that was also Goth in The War Games.)

 - Kevin Stoney played Mavic Chen in The Daleks' Master Plan, Tobias Vaughn in The Invasion and Tyrum in Revenge of the Cybermen.